jump-dev/JuMP.jl/docs/src/manual/variables.md

 ## [Variables constrained on creation](@id jump_variables_on_creation)

-All uses of the [`@variable`](@ref) macro documented so far translate to a separate call for variable creation and the adding of any bound or integrality constraints.
+All uses of the [`@variable`](@ref) macro documented so far translate into separate calls for variable creation and the adding of any bound or integrality constraints.

 For example, `@variable(model, x >= 0, Int)`, is equivalent to: